 Morris published his work on birds in 1890.
 These are English hand colored wood engravings were produced by Reverend F.O.
 Morris and his entire congregation.
 Morris loved birds which is apparent in the illustrations he authored and published books on birds, eggs and nests.

 Antique owl engravings with original hand coloring including the Hawk, Mottled, and the Snowy.
 Each antique hand colored engraving from 1890 measures about 6 1/2 x 10″.
 Excellent condition with bright water coloring.
 Click here to contact us.

 How were engravings crafted in the 19th century?

 FIRST… Original illustrations needed to be procured in the Strix’s natural state, from specimens or by seeing other naturalists work on the subject.
 The illustrations were transferred onto boxwood plates which measured about 1″ thick.
 Boxwood was an available wood in Great Britain and was easily engravable.
 Each slab of wood was carefully engraved with special engraver’s tools known as burins and when the owls-antique engravings were finished to satisfaction, the engravings were ready for printing.
 Each engraving was carefully inked up with black ink by a skilled craftsman that operated a printing press.
 The inked boxwood plate was pressed onto a high quality piece of paper.
 After the ink dried, the water color illumination was added by hand.

 Assorted antique owl engravings & lithographs:

 Thank you for visiting Anne Hall Antique Prints!

-If you are interested in seeing more owls, please contact me.
-Phone: 413-245-4197 Email: firstname.lastname@example.orgLearn more about North American owls at the Owl Research Institute
+If you are interested in seeing more birds of prey, please click here to more offerings.
+See our Audubon Owls by clicking here.
+Please contact us with your any questions you may have.
+Phone: 413-245-4197 Email: firstname.lastname@example.org Learn more about North American owls at the Owl Research Institute